Richard III (1955 film): Cinematography

 The cinematography for the film was by Otto Heller, who had worked on many European films before coming to the UK in the early 1940s.
 The film uses the Technicolor process, which Olivier had earlier rejected for his Hamlet after a row with the company.
 The use of Technicolor resulted in bright, vibrant colours.
-Korda had suggested that Olivier also use the new extreme widescreen format, CinemaScope, but Olivier thought it was nothing more than a gimmick designed to distract the audience from the true quality of the film, and chose the less extreme VistaVision format instead.
-To this day, Richard III remains the only Shakespeare film made in VistaVision.
+Korda had suggested that Olivier also use the new extreme widescreen format, CinemaScope, but Olivier thought it was nothing more than a gimmick, and chose the less extreme VistaVision format instead.

 Music

 The score was composed by Sir William Walton, who worked on all of the films Olivier directed except The Prince and the Showgirl.
-He composed a score described in Chandos's record catalogue as "rousing" and "filled with pomp and circumstance, to add to the feel of pageantry".
 The music was conducted by Muir Mathieson, who collaborated on all of the films Olivier directed, except for Three Sisters.
 The film's music was also used for a set of readings of speeches from the play on audio CD featuring John Gielgud.
 The Chandos catalogue notes that Walton used the main theme throughout the film, especially towards the closing scenes.